MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention.md

 An email or document can have only a single retention label assigned to it at a time:

-- For retention labels assigned manually by end users, people can remove or change the retention label that's assigned.
+- For retention labels assigned manually by admins or end users, people can remove or change the retention label that's assigned.

-- If content has an auto-apply label assigned, an auto-apply label can be replaced by a retention label assigned manually by an end user.
+- If content has an auto-apply label assigned, this label can be replaced by a published retention label.

-- If content has a retention label assigned manually by an end user, an auto-apply label cannot replace the manually assigned retention label.
+- If content has a published retention label assigned, an auto-apply label cannot replace it.

 - If there are multiple rules that assign an auto-apply label and content meets the conditions of multiple rules, the retention label for the oldest rule is assigned.

 To understand how and why one retention label is applied rather than another, it's helpful to understand the difference between explicitly assign a label, and implicitly assigned a label:

-- Manually assigned labels are explicitly assigned
+- Retention labels applied from a label policy are explicitly assigned
-- Automatically applied labels are implicitly assigned
+- Retention labels applied automatically from an auto-apply policy are implicitly assigned

 An explicitly assigned retention label takes precedence over an implicitly assigned retention label.
 For more information, see the [The principles of retention, or what takes precedence?](retention.md#the-principles-of-retention-or-what-takes-precedence) section on this page.